Skip to main content

 Transgenes can introgress from crops into wild populations via cross-pollination, especially in canola, sunflower and rice.
 The escaped genes can either swamp local adaptation or, if they confer fitness, create "superweeds."

-What is non-target organisms?
+What are non-target organisms?

 Show answer